Create actions

 Option settings

 You can set up an action's main function name, memory, or timeout, or set up web actions that provide URLs which can be called without a separate user authentication.
-For web actions, all requests (GET, POST, PUT, DELETE, and so on) of various types of REST APIs are supported.
+Web Actions support all types of REST API requests including GET, POST, PUT, and DELETE.

-• Main function: enter strings to be used as the action's main function or class name
+• Main function: Enter the string to be used as the name of the action's main function or class.

-• Action memory: select the desired memory size
+• Action memory: Select the memory size you want to use.

 • Web action-related settings